NotRequiem/screenshare-tool/README.md

 ## Changes to this License
 This License documentation may be updated from time to time.
 It is your responsibility to check for updates.
 Substantial changes will be notified in the repository's release notes.

-4. Journal parsing is a bit slow to ensure compatibility and low memory/disk impact on all Windows systems.